List of productions of The Nutcracker: George Balanchine (1954)

 In addition to the New York City Ballet, Balanchine's version of The Nutcracker is currently performed annually by six other ballet companies in the United States: Alabama Ballet, the Central Pennsylvania Youth Ballet, the Miami City Ballet, the Oregon Ballet Theatre, The Pennsylvania Regional Ballet, the Pennsylvania Ballet, and since 2015, the Pacific Northwest Ballet.
 It was previously performed at the Stamford Center for the Arts in Stamford, Connecticut and by the Pittsburgh Ballet Theatre.
 From 1966 to 1994, the Atlanta Ballet staged the complete Balanchine version annually (after having performed only Act II for eight years); the company now performs choreographer John McFall's version.
+Balanchine's version was also first staged at La Scala in 2018, designed by Margherita Palli and starring Nicoletta Manni and Timofej Andrijashenko as the Sugar Plum Fairy and her Cavalier, and at the Royal Danish Ballet in 2023.